RRZE-HPC/INSPECT/_includes/template_comment.md

+{% if include.comment or include.author or include.review %}
 <div markdown="1">
 {% if include.author == 'rrzeschorscherl' or include.author == 'Georg Hager' %}
 	{% assign author_name = 'Georg Hager' %}